 - Hold a valid NMC PIN (Personal Identification Number) - Most overseas nurses are able to gain an NMC PIN within three months of starting their UK employment.
 However, if you do not pass your OSCE exam at the first or second attempt, this can take up to six months.

-- Complete a minimum of six months’ full-time permanent nursing work in the UK – Due to the working restrictions of Tier 2 visa sponsorships, you may only work as an agency nurse for a maximum of 20 hours per week for the duration of your NHS contract.
+- Complete a minimum of six months’ full-time permanent nursing work in the UK – Due to the working restrictions of Health and Care Worker visa sponsorships, you may only work as an agency nurse for a maximum of 20 hours per week for the duration of your NHS contract.

 - Meet an agency’s compliance standards - These include rigorous and extensive healthcare assessments (including relevant immunisations), Criminal Records Bureau, Right to Work and reference checks.